nilsbrummond/Neverwinter-ACT-Plugin/README.md

 State
 =====
+- Stable enough for a 1.0 release.
+Please report any issues you have.
 - Tracking of CW Chaotic Growth gives the healing credit to the last CW to MM the target.
 - Most special cases should be covered now.
 - Combat log colored.